Recently, I got a “system fan failure press f2” startup message, but my system fan was fine. It was spinning and did not make loud squeaky sounds.

 The System fan is an important part of your computer’s cooling system if your system fan is broken, or running slowly because of damage, or dust making it spin more slowly, your computer can overheat which means it might suffer permanent damage from the heat which can’t escape because your system fan is not sucking enough hot air out of your hot computer case.
 Heat and computer parts is bad since heat causes computer parts to expand when it heats up and unexpand when it cools, so eventually parts will break from cracks and heat stress.

 I fixed it by making sure the fan connector is connected tightly to my Motherboard 3 pin system fan plug.
-I also unscrewed my fan from my computer case and use a small brush like a toothbrush to brush off all the dust, and remove the sticker and rubber fan plug at the bottom of the fan to drop a few drops of sewing machine oil to lubricate the 92mm fans bearings.
-I also spun the fan to see if it was spinning freely which it was, and reattached it to my computer case.
+I also unscrewed my fan from my computer case and use a small brush like a toothbrush to brush off all the dust, and remove the protective sticker and rubber fan plug at the bottom of the fan.
+I used a dropper to drop a few drops of sewing machine oil, or bicycle chain oil to lubricate the 92mm fans bearings inside the fan.
+I also spun the fan with my hand to see if the fans blades are spinning freely , and reattached the fan to my computer case.

 When I was done, I reattached my fan to the computer case, and I no longer had the “system fan failure press f2” message when I start up my HP a1720n branded desktop since I fixed my fan two weeks ago.
 I heard this also happens on some HP, Compaq models of computers and ASUS motherboards.
 The HP a1720n desktop uses a 92mm fan with a 3 pin fan connector which you connect to the mother board.

 Note: Do not screw your fan on too tight, or it might not spin freely.

 What to do if your fan is actually failing?